lucaimbrogno/shopify-intern-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The project is also hosted at:
+The project is also hosted live at: https://lucaimbrogno.github.io/shopify-intern-challenge/

 I used Create React App with bootstrap to build this app.